Kinovea/kinovea-docs/source/capture/recording.rst

 It is possible to setup Kinovea to record and replay videos multiple times in a row without manual interaction.

 Have the recordings start from the audio trigger and stop from the recording duration preset.
-Add a replay folder observer monitoring the capture folder, it will automatically open and play the last recorded video.
+Add a replay folder observer monitoring the capture folder, this will automatically open and play the last recorded video.